wjwelchusa/pythonproj5340SU19/readme.md

 ## 7/16/2019 Activities
 1. Completed first two scripts to monitor ambient wireless trafffic and sniff data from the signals.
 The first script was for geeneral capture.
 The second script was to extract info and labels from the traffic. (.11 traffic and MAC address)
 2. The fields and structure available for extraction are considerable.
-I need to find useful documentation for referring to the data elements at each layer accessible with scapy.